centarro/commerce-docs/docs/v2/user-guide/promotions.md

 Let's now imagine that you're running a new email campaign that sends customers a coupon that they can use to get 10% off each order over $50.

-Setting up a coupon-based promotion is the same as creating a new promotion but with a extra step.
+Setting up a coupon-based promotion is the same as creating a new promotion but with an extra step.
 You set up the promotion the [same way as before](#adding-a-new-promotion), but this time let's add a Coupon to the promotion.

 Click on the Coupon tab at the top of the page.
 Click on "Add Coupon", and add the following: